szulabs/szu-web-assistant/README.md

 SZU Web Assistant
 =================

-This is a Chrome/Chromium extension to improve many web applications of Shenzhen University.
+This is a Chrome/Chromium extension which hopes to solve the compatibility problems happened on web applications of Shenzhen University.

 Features